mrscp/Projects-for-CV/README.md

 ## Publication

-  * Bangla Sentence Correction Using Deep Neural Network Based Sequence to Sequence Learning - accepted in ICCIT 2018 - Conference appeared
+  * [Bangla Sentence Correction Using Deep Neural Network Based Sequence to Sequence Learning](http://dspace.uiu.ac.bd/handle/52243/436) - This paper has been accepted in ICCIT 2018.
+Conference is appeared, it will be held in December 2018 (most probably).

 ## Java and Artificial Intelligence